c16267/ppmSDR/README.md

 # pPSDR
-A repository for penalized Principal Sufficient Dimension Reduction (pPSDR)
+A repository for penalized Principal Sufficient Dimension Reduction with Group Coordinate Descent algorithm (pPSDR)

 Below functions are belong to folder 'R' fn_pplssvm.R: it includes the function 'pplssvm' for the penalized principal least squares SVM (PPLS-SVM)